ngxson/inlets-heroku/README.md

 - Open and edit `client/run-mac.sh`
 - Change `TOKEN`, `REMOTE`, `UPSTREAM` to match your settings
 - `cd inlets-heroku/client && chmod a+x run-mac.sh && ./run-mac.sh`

+## Troubleshoot

+For Windows: If it does not work, delete `inlets.exe` in `bin` folder, then try again.

 ## Thanks to